apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Killer whale vs shark: solo orca eats great white**
+**Rochdale by-election: Keir Starmer apologises to voters after George Galloway win**

-You can read more about it [here](https://www.bbc.com/news/science-environment-68446657).
+You can read more about it [here](https://www.bbc.com/news/uk-politics-68446423).

 ## Requirements
 - Python 3.8